Dubeyrock/ai-interviewer/README.md

 ## 🏗 Application Architecture & Workflow

-Below is the complete architectural flowchart of the **AI Interviewer** platform, showcasing how data flows from the Web Portals down to the AI Services and Database layer:
+Below is the complete architectural flowchart of the **PratibhaAI** platform, showcasing how data flows from the Web Portals down to the AI Services and Database layer:

 ```mermaid
 flowchart TD